 Drivers accustomed to purchasing DEF in containers should look at the expiration date on the bottle and be sure to use it before this date as the product has a limited shelf life.
 If a date is not present, ask for the most recently delivered DEF products.

 Storage conditions also have an impact on its quality.
-DEF can be expected to have a minimum shelf life of 12 months or even longer in optimum conditions.
+DEF can be expected to have a minimum shelf life of 12 months or even longer in optimal conditions.
 Check the label for recommended storage temperatures.
-API recommends that you don’t store if for too long in your truck once you purchase it, especially if the storage area in the vehicle is routinely hotter than the recommended storage temperatures displayed on the label.
+API recommends that you don’t store it for too long in your truck once you purchase it, especially if the storage area in the vehicle is routinely hotter than the recommended storage temperatures displayed on the label.
 Be sure to look for the API certification mark on the bottle as well.

 Purchasing DEF for Shop Use

 API has found that the biggest misconception by fleet managers is the belief that if the urea concentration of their DEF is on spec, then the DEF meets the required quality.
 While it is absolutely true that the concentration is very important, there are many other important quality characteristics built into the ISO 22241 specification.

 DEF is composed of 32.5% technically-pure urea in pure water.
 Each of these components are critical to the manufacture of DEF that meets the quality standard.
 Use of substandard urea (such as agricultural-grade urea commonly used as fertilizer) or use of water derived directly from the public water system without proper treatment can introduce contaminants and metals that are not only detrimental to the life of the Selective Catalytic Reduction (SCR) system but can also affect the SCR system’s ability to reduce harmful NOx emissions.